Terms and conditions

 Personal accounts and/or passwords may not be shared.

 In no event shall the Society for Reproduction and Fertility, Bioscientifica Ltd nor Sheridan PubFactory be liable for any special, incidental, indirect or consequential damages of any kind arising out of or in connection with the use of the articles or other material derived from the journals, whether or not advised of the possibility of damage, and on any theory of liability.

 This publication is provided "as is" without warranty of any kind, either expressed or implied, including, but not limited to, the implied warranties of merchantability, fitness for a particular purpose, or non-infringement.
 Descriptions of, or references to, products or publications does not imply endorsement of that product or publication.

-Reproduction online is under development and changes may be made in these publications and programs at any time.
-There is no guarantee that the information contained in the online version of the journal is identical to the print version of the journal and neither the Society for Reproduction and Fertility, Bioscientifica Ltd or Sheridan PubFactory has any duty to update the information contained on the online version to correct errors or otherwise.
+Reproduction is under development and changes may be made in these publications and programs at any time.
+There is no guarantee that the information contained in the online versions of the journals is identical to the print versions of the journals and neither the Society for Reproduction and Fertility, Bioscientifica Ltd nor Sheridan PubFactory has any duty to update the information contained on the online versions to correct errors or otherwise.

 Please note: If you are using one of the popular 'offline browsers' that allow you to download content from a site and read it later, be aware that we impose one restriction on their use:

 In order for us to provide reliable, continuous, and timely access to Reproduction online for all readers, we require that you configure your offline browser to request no more than one page per minute.

 Be aware that non-compliance with this rule will result in your access to Reproduction online being blocked until you contact us and resolve the problem.
 If you repeatedly break this rule you will be permanently blocked from the site.